Arihant25/gradR/README.md

 This web app is hosted on Vercel.
 It uses local storage to store your data, so none of your data is sent to the server.

 ## Contributing
-I am looking for contributors to add more courses, and their resective branches, if they don't already exist on the website.
+I am looking for contributors to add more courses, if they don't already exist on the website.
 If you are interested in contributing, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.
 Also feel free to fix any bugs you find, or add any features you think would be useful.